Use Cases.

 Scenario Modeling.

-“Show me the few plausible futures I actually need to prepare for.”
+“Show me the few plausible futures I need to prepare for.”

 Simulations.

-“Show me how the system behaves under stress — and what that reveals.”
+“Show me how my organization holds up during disruption — and what that reveals.”

 OUR PROCESS